LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-geoscience.md

 When authors cite an article they have used ideas from, they formally and publicly acknowledge the work of the earlier author.
 Data citation works in the same way – by citing the data created by earlier researchers they get formal and public credit for their contribution to the new work.
 Along with books, journals and other scholarly works, it is now possible to formally cite research datasets and even the software that was used to create or analyse the data.

-1. Have a look at [](https://www.bgs.ac.uk/services/ngdc/citedData/catalogue/a59128b5-8e7f-4100-b0ff-87325438435b.html) the [Geophysical, hydraulic and mechanical properties of synthetic versus natural sandstones under variable stress conditions](https://www.bgs.ac.uk/services/ngdc/citedData/catalogue/a59128b5-8e7f-4100-b0ff-87325438435b.html) dataset from the British Geological Survey.
+1. Have a look at [https://www.bgs.ac.uk/services/ngdc/citedData/catalogue/a59128b5-8e7f-4100-b0ff-87325438435b.html](https://www.bgs.ac.uk/services/ngdc/citedData/catalogue/a59128b5-8e7f-4100-b0ff-87325438435b.html) the [Geophysical, hydraulic and mechanical properties of synthetic versus natural sandstones under variable stress conditions](https://www.bgs.ac.uk/services/ngdc/citedData/catalogue/a59128b5-8e7f-4100-b0ff-87325438435b.html) dataset from the British Geological Survey.
 If someone wanted to use this dataset for further research, would they know how to give credit to the creator of the original dataset?
 2. Find a DOI of a dataset from one of the repositories you found in Thing 1 and enter it into the DOI Citation Formatter: [https://citation.crosscite.org/](https://citation.crosscite.org/).
 If you saw the citation, would you know how to go about accessing the data?
 3. Read the article, “[Sharing Detailed Research Data Is Associated with Increased Citation Rate](https://doi.org/10.1371/journal.pone.0000308)” – why would it be that papers that make their data openly available get better citation counts?
-Would you feel more confident citing another person’s work if you knew
+Would you feel more confident citing another person’s work if you knew?

-**Consider**: data citation is a relatively new concept in the scholarly landscape and as yet, is not routinely done by researchers, or demanded by journals.
+**Consider**: Data citation is a relatively new concept in the scholarly landscape and as yet, is not routinely done by researchers, or demanded by journals.
 What could be done to encourage routine citation of research data and software associated with research outputs?

 ### Activity 2: Citing software